 So followed three days of total R’n’R interspersed with a trip to Sheerness on the Isle of Sheppey and a wander around Maidstone.

 Last day at the campsite and after getting told off for washing the car we hitched and took the slow road to the RCC rally at Fairfield Farm.
-Bravely parking the combo in the high street at Rolvenden to visit a small motor museum there.
-Mainly Morgans but also a rare Bampton caravan were on display.
+Bravely parking the combo in the high street at Rolvenden we visited a small motor museum there.
+The museum housed mainly Morgans but there was also a rare Bampton caravan on display, which caught our interest.

 This was followed by taking a combination of town centres and single track roads to our final destination, Fairfields Farm for the RCC rally.

 This turned out to be a very restful weekend with the occassional cream tea and strolls around the area.
 The last day soon came around and after the usual coffee morning we set off home.
 Taking the side roads again we stopped off for a pub lunch in Eynsford.
 Yet again parking in the High Street.
 Then it was what appeared to be the long drive on the M25 and M11 to home.

 Isle of Wight